Sri8397/blockchain_carpooling_system/README.md

 2. **Update Contract Address:**
    - After smart contract deployment, make sure to update the contract address in `App.js` within the React application.

-3. **Upload Image before "Get Data":**
-   - Click "Get Data" only after uploading an image on Pinata.
-Otherwise, it will throw an error stating "You don't have access".

-4. **Accessing Other User Images:**
-   - Use the "Get Data" button to access other users' images.
-Input the user's address in the designated box, but remember, you can only access their images if they've granted you access through the smart contract.
-Otherwise, it will throw an error saying "You don't have access".

 These steps will ensure smooth navigation and utilization of the system while maintaining access control and avoiding potential errors.